Our Receiving Department opens packages each morning and immediately verifies

 for constant surveillance of your coins from the moment they are received.

 The conservation process begins with an evaluation.
 This is just as important as

 the actual conservation treatment, since choosing the appropriate treatment requires

 knowledge of the materials used to create coins and the contaminants that may affect

 them.
 Evaluators examine each coin in detail to determine what, if any, conservation

 Using state of the art techniques, along with decades of knowledge and experience,

 NCS experts can conserve your coins professionally and responsibly.

-Before returning your coins to you, an NCS shipping department employee will verify
+Before returning your coins to you, a shipping department employee will verify

 the method of shipping you selected on the invoice and prepare the coins for delivery.